laurah-sm/public_api_docs/includes/_responses.md

 ------ | ------- | -------
 page | Page of resources to return.
 Defaults to 1 | Integer per_page | Number of resources to return per page.
-Max of 100 allowed per page. | Integer collector_ids | Only include responses for this list of collector IDs | Comma Separated List start_created_at | Responses started after this date | Date String end_created_at | Responses started before this date | Date String
+Max of 100 allowed per page. | Integer simple | When 'true', this includes the question and answer text, in addition to IDs. | String collector_ids | Only include responses for this list of collector IDs | Comma Separated List start_created_at | Responses started after this date | Date String end_created_at | Responses started before this date | Date String